Resources

 Limits flexibility for aggressive strategies.

-Trailing Adjusts with equity growth.
+Adjusts with equity growth.

 Greater flexibility for profitable accounts.